gregorriegler/csharp-refactoring-tools/.roo/rules.md

 # Commandline rules
 - We are in a Git Bash!!!
 ALWAYS USE BASH Commands!!!
 - for interacting with github use the github cli

+# CSharp Style Guide

+## All Code
+- NO COMMENTS
+- private fields start with a lower case letter, not with underscores
+- NO TryXy patterns
+- No out variables

+## Specific to Test Code
+- Separate Arrange, Act and Assert by one line of whitespace
+- NEVER use Loops or .Where() in a Test.
+The test knows the expected outcome and references list contents directly or uses prebuilt Collection Asserts.
+- Don't do Assert.Multiple.
+Each Assert stands on its own on its own line.